-- 1. Demonstrate knowledge and understanding of the international human rights framework, itsorigins and justifying theories; - 2.
-Demonstrate capacity to assess how specific human rights may be asserted, enforced or violated; - 3.
-Critically evaluate the relationship between international and domestic law on human rights; - 4.
-Demonstrate understanding of the role of lawyers in human rights protection and capacity tocontribute to ongoing processes of law reform;
+1. demonstrate the knowledge and understanding of the international human rights framework, its origins and justifying theories;

+- 2. assess the specific human rights that may be asserted, enforced or violated; - 3. critically evaluate the relationship between international and domestic law on human rights; - 4. understand the role of lawyers in human rights protection and capacity to contribute to ongoing processes of law reform;